NYPD officer shot in the head, dies in hospital

 (CNN)A police officer was fatally shot early Wednesday as she sat in a command vehicle in New York, authorities said.

-Miosotis Familia, 48, was shot just after midnight while she and her partner were sitting in a police command vehicle in the Bronx.
+Miosotis Familia, 48, was shot just after midnight while she and her partner were sitting in a marked police vehicle in the Bronx.
 She was taken to St. Barnabas Hospital, where she died, the New York Police Department said.

 Police are calling it an "unprovoked attack."